 2022 St. Louis Arts Awards

 The St. Louis Arts Awards honors the artists, educators, philanthropists, corporate citizens and arts organizations that make our region so vibrant.
-It is an elegant evening of dinner, an awards presentation and awe-inspiring performances - all packed into just four hours.
+It is an elegant evening of dinner, an awards presentation and awe-inspiring performances - in less than four hours.

 Proceeds benefit the Arts and Education Council, which offers programs and services that benefit more than 70 arts and arts education organizations impacting 1.6 million people throughout the 16-county, bi-state region.

 If you are interested in sponsoring the 2022 St. Louis Arts Awards, please contact Jessie Youngblood, director of development at Jessie-Y@KeepArtHappening.org or 314.289.4009.

 The Arts and Education Council’s 2022 St. Louis Arts Awards will follow the guidelines and directives set forth by public health officials and our local government.
 Click here for the most up to date safety information.